okj/streaming-webhook/README.md

 ## Contributing

-Check out the `templates/` directory for an example of how to create a module for a site of your own
+Check out the [templates](https://github.com/okj/streaming-webhook/tree/main/templates) directory for an example of how to create a module for a site of your own.

+### Disclaimer
+*This project is in no way affiliated with any of the supported streaming websites.
+Use this script at your own risk.*